VoltCruelerz/OwlMarble-Magic/classes/warlock/Warlock.md

 ##### Kiss of Jubilex [New]

 When you cast Poison Spray, you may choose to deal acid damage instead of poison.

+##### Remote Gyser [New]

+When you cast Poison Spray, you may choose to have the spell originate at a point you can see within 30 feet.

 ----